astr0coder99/exoplanet-project/README.md

 -Investigate how key features like planet size, orbit length, and other factors relate to habitability.

--Gain hands-on experience in data science and astronomy by working with real data and applying machine learning.
+-Gain hands-on experience in data science and astronomy by working with real data.

 ## How to Use
 1. Clone this repository or download the ZIP